- Food supplements

 Saffron probably started to be grown in Spain by the Muslims during the Middle Ages.
 Its name comes from the word "zahafarm", which, in turn, comes from the Persian word "safra" or yellow.
 Initially, saffron was sold mainly in Valencia to farmers from the region of Aragon and inland Valencia5.
 Spanish saffron now comes mainly from Castilla la Mancha and Teruel.

-In traditional Persian medicine, saffron is used for sore throats, menstrual disorders and inflammation6.
-In Ayurvedic medicine, saffron was used to treat asthma, arthritis and colds and was also used as an aphrodisiac and adaptogen7-8.
+In acient Persia, saffron was used for sore throats, menstrual disorders and inflammation6.
+In India, saffron was used for asthma, arthritis and colds and was also used as an aphrodisiac and adaptogen7-8.
 Saffron extract was currently found to have antioxidant, anti-inflammatory, anti-convulsion and anti-depressive properties as well as to improve one's memory and learning capacity.

-Saffron's anti-depressive properties were demonstrated in different scientific works9 and its effect was compared to that of other anti-depressives like imipramine and fluoxetine (Prozac)10.
-In a double-blind, randomised trial6, it was concluded that the effect of the saffron stigma extract was similar to that of imipramine for treating mild to moderate depression.
+Saffron's anti-depressive properties were demonstrated in different scientific works9 and its effect was compared to that of other anti-depressives6, 10.

-Saffron petal extract also provided positive results for treating depression11.
+Saffron petal extract also provided positive results in case of depression11.

-Crocin, picrocrocin, crocetin and safranal have antioxidant properties and in Indian traditional medicine, it was used to treat cognitive dysfunctions.
+Crocin, picrocrocin, crocetin and safranal have antioxidant properties and in Indian it was used in case of cognitive dysfunctions.
 Therefore, it was found to improve one's memory and learning capacity as the antioxidant effect of saffron helps to protect nerves against oxidative damage: saffron extract can eliminate free radicals, especially super oxide anions12.

 Other effects of saffron